dmaiasil/dmaiasil.github.io/content/authors/admin/_index.md

 Dr. Debs Maia Silva is a Lead AI & Machine Learning Data Scientist at Capital One, where she pioneers enterprise-grade applications of Large Language Models and AI systems in regulated environments.
 She leads cross-functional teams developing retrieval-augmented generation pipelines and compliance-aware AI frameworks that enhance decision-making and operational efficiency.

-Holding a Ph.D. in Engineering from Purdue University, Debs’ research on energy forecasting and machine learning was featured in Nature Communications and Earth’s Future.
-She is also an educator, speaker, and advocate for women and Latinas in tech — founding Vem ser Dev, a data science education initiative for Portuguese speakers.
+**Debs** holds a Ph.D. in Engineering from **Purdue University**, where her research on *energy forecasting* and *machine learning* was featured in **Nature Communications** and *Earth’s Future*.

+As a data-science leader, educator, and advocate for women and Latinas in tech, she is passionate about **making technology accessible and meaningful**.
+Debs founded **Vem ser Dev**: a data-science and Python education initiative empowering Portuguese-speaking learners.

-Her passion lies at the intersection of AI innovation, ethics, and real-world impact — shaping intelligent systems that empower organizations responsibly.
+Her work explores the intersection of **AI innovation, ethics, and real-world impact**, developing intelligent systems that drive responsible transformation.

+As a speaker, she strives to **inspire curiosity, inclusion, and confidence** in the next generation of technology professionals.